IPM Toolkit for Child Care Providers

 There are over 13,000 licensed private child day care facilities (child care centers) in California, in addition to approximately 50,000 family day care homes.
 In 2007 the Healthy Schools Act (HSA) was amended to include posting, notification, and recordkeeping requirements for private child day care facilities, but excluded family day care homes.
 In 2010, a survey on pest problems and pesticide use in child care centers reported that ninety percent of child care centers experienced an indoor or outdoor pest problem, but that many providers were not aware of the term "integrated pest management."

 In collaboration with the University of California, San Francisco, School of Nursing, DPR developed the Integrated Pest Management: A Toolkit for Early Care and Education Program, which provides practical information about using integrated pest management (IPM) to prevent and manage pest problems.
-Using the resources available in the IPM Toolkit, child care providers can learn safe and effective solutions for preventing and managing pest problems, why IPM is important in the child care setting and how to follow the requirements of the Healthy Schools Act.
+Using the resources available in the IPM Toolkit, child care providers will learn safe and effective solutions for preventing and managing pest problems, why IPM is important in the child care setting and how to follow the requirements of the Healthy Schools Act.
 The IPM toolkit includes:

 The Health and Safety Notes are a series of documents that provide practical IPM strategies for the management of common pests such as ants, head lice, spiders, cockroaches, rodents, and more.